How to Calculate Your Organization's Ransomware Risk

 By Aaron Piper, Sr. Cybersecurity Engineer, CIS Critical Security Controls

 Ransomware continues to be a major concern, remaining both a prevalent and impactful type of attack.
-During the first eight months of 2023, the Multi-State Information Sharing and Analysis Center (MS-ISAC) observed a 51% increase in the number of ransomware incidents affecting U.S. State, Local, Tribal, and Territorial (SLTT) government organizations compared to the same period in 2022.
+In 2023, the Multi-State Information Sharing and Analysis Center® (MS-ISAC®) observed a 75% increase in the number of ransomware incidents affecting U.S. State, Local, Tribal, and Territorial (SLTT) government organizations compared to the year prior.
 At least some of those incidents were double extortion attacks; cyber threat actors (CTAs) used both data encryption and data exfiltration to pressure victims into paying a ransom.
+Organizations that manage highly sensitive data and critical systems, such as healthcare entities, financial institutions, and schools, are prime targets for such attacks.

 Given the nature of ransomware, you want to be proactive by calculating the risk that ransomware poses to your enterprise.
 In estimating the potential impact and likelihood of a ransomware attack, you can determine whether your current level of risk is acceptable and/or whether you need to do more to protect yourself.
 There's just the issue of getting started, which isn't always straightforward.